-- A7.3.1 The thesis shall be in the format prescribed in the Research Student Assessment Handbook. - A7.3.2 The thesis must be presented in English (except where B1.6 Taught Regulations applies). - A7.3.3 The copyright of the thesis as a literary work is invested in the student except in certain circumstances which are set out in the Intellectual Property Regulations.

-A7.3.4 The final version of the thesis must be deposited in the Institutional Repository.
-An application for an embargo to publication of the thesis may be submitted to Research Degrees Board at the time of submission of the examination arrangements.
+- A7.3.1 The thesis shall be in the format prescribed in the published guidance document. - A7.3.2 The thesis must be presented in English (except where B1.6 Taught Regulations applies). - A7.3.3 The copyright of the thesis as a literary work is invested in the student except in certain circumstances which are set out in the Intellectual Property Regulations. - A7.3.4 The final version of the thesis must be deposited in the Institutional Repository.
+An application for an embargo to publication of the thesis may be submitted to Research Degrees Board at any point during the research degree including at the time of submission of the examination arrangements.